aminforouzandehmehr/protein-variant-effect/README.md

 predict the label from sequence and reports held-out performance (Spearman correlation for regression; ROC-AUC for classification).

-This is intended as a clean baseline and a demonstration of an end-to-end, leakage-aware modeling pipeline not a state-of-the-art predictor.
+This is intended as a clean, honest baseline and a demonstration of an end-to-end, leakage-aware modeling pipeline — not a state-of-the-art predictor.

 ## Task types (auto-detected)